 the-beehive-boston

-The Beehive restaurant in South End
+The Beehive restaurant in the South End

 If you want to combine dinner, drinks, and live music, check out The Beehive, also located in the South End.
 They serve comfort food inspired by the Middle East, Eastern Europe, and America.
 The drinks menu includes exotic cocktails, beers, and a diverse selection of wines and champagnes.
 The Beehive features live music that includes jazz, blues, R&B, Latin, and country on a nightly basis.